 Just exactly who is St. John, and why does he have worts?
 Botanically speaking, 'wort' is an old English word meaning 'plant', not a skin disorder.
 Hypericum is a genus of perennial wildflowers that has been associated with John the Apostle for hundreds of years because it blooms on or around the Feast of St. John in midsummer.

 We grow hypericum because it is a great landscape plant that attracts butterflies.
 It produces hundreds of yellow flowers during the summer months and it is extremely tough.
-Many hypericums are drought-tolerent, tolerate a wide range of soil types and grow well in full or part sun.
-When you are ready to buy hypericum for your perennial garden, we hope you'll check out our online offering of hypericum for sale.
+Many St. John's wort plants are drought-tolerant, tolerate a wide range of soil types and grow well in full or part sun.
 It is worth noting that some species are North Carolina native plants.